yunxiaochen/Lp_rot1129/README.md

 This folder contains all raw results in the Rdata form which will be further processed by *res.outputfinal1107.Rmd* and *res.outputfinal1114.Rmd*.
 It also includes the big 5 dataset.

 ## Tables and Figures
-This folder contains all Table and Figures in the main text.
+This folder contains all Tables and Figures in the main text.